yoander/libretech.tips/cli/How to empty files in mass.md

 ---
-title: How to empty files in mass
+title: How to empty files in mass?
 date: 2017-11-22 22:27:02
 categories: [cli]
 tags: [find, xargs, bash]